Exclusive: Coronavirus stalls Chinese approvals of new Brazil meat exports

 “There’s a change in all patterns in consumption.
 So in truth, I can’t tell you how Chinese or global demand for meat will be,” Ribeiro said.

-Reporting by Jake Spring; Additional reporting by Ana Mano; Editing by Brad Haynes and Bernadette Baum
+Reporting by Jake Spring and Ana Mano; Editing by Brad Haynes and Bernadette Baum